I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_work_queue_item.md

 Doubly linked list structure.
 This structure is used to add the work item to the system work queue.

-`Parameter`

-Pointer to context information to be passed to the callback routine specified in the <b>WorkerRoutine</b> member.

 `WorkerRoutine`

 Pointer to a callback routine that processes this work item when the work item is dequeued.
 This callback routine is declared as follows: